na-na-hi/renget/archive/CharacterProvider.md

 • Political satire. (why???)
 • Guro. (untested)

-If you have issues with you output, please check [my recommendations](https://rentry.co/CharacterProvider#how-to-use-and-recommendations).
+If you have issues with your output, please check [my recommendations](https://rentry.co/CharacterProvider#how-to-use-and-recommendations).
 I explained how to prevent:
 • Structure loops.
+(Problem: Repetition of same structured massages)
-• Context loops. (will be added soon)
+• Context loops.
+(Problem: Lack of context - will be added soon)
 • AI writing as {{user}}.
-(Bad card issue - will be added soon)
+(Problem: Bad card issue - will be added soon)
-• Generally bad output. ("Ah, ah, mistress" issue - will be added soon)
+• Generally bad output.
+(Problem: "Ah, ah, mistress" issue - will be added soon)

 > Sometimes I leave orthographic mistakes.
 If they are major - I fix them and reupload.
 If they are not significant - I fix them in next versions, because using text editor, putting it in .zip, uploading to catbox, changing rentry is an 'ugh' action chain.
+Also I am sorry for some design inconsistences, this rentry is constantly evolving.

 ######4.
 ABOUT PROMPTS AND VERSIONS:
+• Mostly these are variations of the same prompt.
 • Group chats and setting cards may not work with my prompts.
 • Claude Prompts are intended for 100k models.
 • GPT Prompts are made for 8k-32k models.